Timely Target Tracking in Cognitive Radar Networks: Conclusions and Future Work

 In a real system, this type of optimization could result in simpler track management and lower communication requirements.
 Due to the decreased PAoI, tracking performance should increase, especially for a large number of targets.

 We intend to expand this work to include feedback for node control and explore further node-selection criteria.
-In addition, we will investigate more realistic target models with dissimilar state transition probabilities between targets, referred to in the literature as the maneuverability index.
+In addition, we will investigate more realistic target models with dissimilar state transition probabilities between targets.
 This will allow the FC to prioritize node updates which contain targets with high maneuverability indices.
 Future work will remove some simplifying assumptions on the radar signal processing; namely, this work assumes that node observation quality is constant in time and that nodes perfectly assign detections to target tracks.